grahamegrieve/fhirpath/fhirpath.md

 	Patient.telecom.where(use = 'work').value

 These 2 expressions have the same outcome, but when evaluating the second, the evaluation will only produce results when used on a Patient resource.

+Order: collections are inherently ordered, and implementations must retain the original order of a collection.
+There are 2 special cases: the outcome of the special paths * and ** cannot be assumed to be in any meaningful order, and .first(), .last(), .tail(), .skip() and .take() should not be used on collections derived from these paths.
+Note that some implementations may follow the standard order, and some not, and some may be different if the underlying source is json or xml.

 3. FHIR Types
 -------------